Deep dive of Route Sharding in OpenShift 4

 This route is exposed by default to the “router-default”, using the *apps. domain route.

-Let’s tweak the route, and add the label that matches to the routeSelector defined into our internal ingresscontroller:
+Let’s tweak the route and add the label that matches the routeSelector defined in our internal ingresscontroller:

 # cat route-django-psql-example.yaml